-(4 credits; alternate years, consult department) This course deals primarily with philosophy, techniques, programming, literature and materials used in teaching instrumental music at the elementary and secondary levels.
-Activities include the study of educational music philosophy, evaluating criteria for quality music, selecting appropriate literature and programming, discussion of rehearsal procedures, organizational of an instrumental music program, classroom management/environment, and study and observation of marching band techniques.
+(4 credits; alternate years, consult department) This course deals primarily with philosophy, techniques, literature and materials used in teaching instrumental and vocal music at the secondary levels.
+Activities include the study of educational music philosophy, organization of various music ensembles, discussion of rehearsal procedures, classroom environment, and professional responsibilities.
+The class will understand criteria for evaluating quality music and will learn how to select level-appropriate literature.